 They don’t invest in learning

 Learning as much about blogging and online business will save you both money and time.
-It’s invaluable being able to learn from other pro bloggers that have made the mistakes and created profitable blogs.
+It’s invaluable to be able to learn from other pro bloggers that have made mistakes and created profitable blogs.

 Spend the money, you won’t regret it.